If You See Her, Say Hello: Recording and composition

 Dylan first recorded "If You See Her, Say Hello" in New York City on September 16, 1974, during the initial Blood on the Tracks sessions at A&R Studios, with two solo takes on that day.
 These were followed by a third on September 19, where he was accompanied by Tony Brown on bass.
 That December, working from a suggestion made by his brother David Zimmerman that the album should have a more commercial sound, Dylan re-recorded five of the ten songs on Blood on the Tracks, including "If You See Her, Say Hello" on December 30, 1974, at Sound 80 in Minneapolis, Minnesota.
 Dylan played mandolin that was overdubbed on the track.

 Zimmerman was the producer for the Minneapolis recordings, but was not credited on the album.
 The re-recorded versions were radical departures from the original recordings, and each new recording included changes to the lyrics from the earlier versions.
 The session featured a full band: Kevin Odegard (guitar), Chris Weber (guitar) Gregg Inhofer (keyboards), Billy Peterson (bass), and Bill Berg (drums), with Dylan singing, and on guitar and harmonica.
-These musicians were based locally and had arrived fate Zimmerman's contact, and Dylan had not met them before they started working together on December 27, 1974.
+These musicians were based locally and had arrived after Zimmerman's contact, and Dylan had not met them before they started working together on December 27, 1974.